JefroB/TokinBot/README.md

 You will be asked for your Robinhood username and password.
 This is so that the script can log into your Robinhood account to make purchases and sales.

-You will also be ashed for a 2FA key.
+You will also be asked for a 2FA key.
 You can find the 2FA key on the robinhood website in the Account section.